feaselkl/ML-Services-In-Production/PITCHME.md

 The best option is to segregate your R or Python code from your SQL workflows as much as possible, akin to how dependency injection separates external resources from internal code.

----
+---?image=presentation/assets/background/library.jpg&size=cover&opacity=20

 ### R Packages

-Instead of storing all of your code in SQL queries, create a local package with your code.
+Instead of storing all of your code in SQL queries, create a reference library with your code.
 This offers a few benefits:

 1. Development using R Studio is easier for your data scientists.
 2. Debugging R code is much easier outside of SQL Server.